abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 mania, delusions, and paranoia?
 What is the spiritual treatment for this?

-LPP: One of the first spiritual treatments is to stop meditating.
+A: One of the first spiritual treatments is to stop meditating.
 When there isn’t a very solid anchor in what is real, when one is caught up in delusions, then it’s important not to feed the desire to meditate or delight in those delusions, manic states, or paranoia.